 The vast majority of MPs submit what is known as an "engagements" question, meaning that they do not have to submit the text of their actual question beforehand.
 The remaining MPs submit the text of their question upon submission.
 Prime Ministers then usually do not know the questions they will be asked in advance, though they are heavily prepped for predictable questions.

 MPs can submit their question on paper or online with little effort, though they must do so by 12:30 pm on the preceding Thursday.
-The lottery is held on the same Thursday, with the results sent to MPs on the same day - meaning that lottery winners that submitted an engagements question get six days' notice to prepare their actual question.
+The lottery is held on the same Thursday, with the re-